$0 China → US EB-5 Investor Visa Guide — Quick-Start Checklist

 EB-5 Section 221(g) and DS-5535 Extreme Vetting: What Chinese Investors Face at Guangzhou

 The interview in Guangzhou goes smoothly.
 The officer nods, reviews your documents, and then slides a white slip across the counter.
 No visa.
-No denial.
-Just a 221(g) hold and instructions to wait for "additional processing."
+No final denial.
+Just a 221(g) refusal and instructions to wait for "additional processing."
 For Chinese EB-5 investors, this outcome is more common than the industry's marketing materials suggest.
 Understanding what it means, why it happens, and what the realistic timelines are is essential before you walk into that interview room.

 What a 221(g) Actually Is